TheOverfloater/pathos-public/FAQ.md

 to what the HLSDK has.
 Why?
 Same answer I can share above: I had to maintain similar, or the same behavior in order to not have to rework NPC navigation on over 83 levels.
-Even then I still spent a major amount of time fixing issues with NPCs when it came to this.
+Even then I still spent a major amount of time fixing issues with NPCs when it came to this, which caused the code to end up being still quite different.

 # Question 7)
 > That is all fine and dandy, but can you actually prove that Pathos is legal?